oana-adascalitei/MWSieveForDatabase/README.md

-TLDR: To run the Mordell-Weil sieve over the database (or a subset of it), load MainCode.m in Magma.

 We first extract the genus 2 curves from the LMFDB whose automorphism group over Q contains C2 x C2.
 Their Jacobians are isogeous to a product of elliptic curves E1 x E2.
 In BiellipticGenus2List.m we store those curves for which rank(E1(Q))+rank(E2(Q)) = 2, where we also separate them into curves which have a rank 0 elliptic curve quotient (Rank0.m), and those that do not (allcurves.m).